 - Tell you more about the supplements I currently use and why I take them everyday.

-- Help you order your own supplements from Amazon (UK only)
+- Help you order your own supplements from Amazon

 - List some supplements I no longer take and why.

 - Explain why taking supplements is needed as part of your MS diet